bayALKAN/anti-smoke/PRIVACY_POLICY.md

 ### Contact

-For privacy questions, contact us at: [Your email here]
+For privacy questions, contact us at: info@dayzenstudio.com